 Healthy habits: Begin improving your sleep with proven strategies

-Having a consistent sleep routine that includes natural remedies will help you tackle each cold or warm season with renewed energy and sharper focus.
+Establishing a consistent sleep routine that incorporates natural remedies will help you navigate each cold or warm season with renewed energy and sharper focus.
 In 'The Sleep Solution,' Chris Winter encourages you to be gentle with yourself, seeing rest not as laziness but as a basic need:

 "It's important to remember that resting even without sleeping is good for you too.
 You're not wasting your time if you are lying in bed and not sleeping."